-- Satisfactory standardized test scores are required prior to an admissions decision and must be submitted before an application can be evaluated or processed.
+- Satisfactory standardized test scores are required prior to an admissions decision.
+Some programs require test scores to be submitted before an application will be evaluated or processed.

-GRE is required by the colleges of Applied & Natural Sciences, Education, Engineering & Science, and Liberal Arts.
+GRE may be required by the colleges of Applied & Natural Sciences, Education, Engineering & Science, and Liberal Arts.

 TOEFL or IELTS is required as proof of English proficiency.

-Letters of Recommendation are required by most degree programs.
-Applicants should contact specific programs for information on submitting the letters of recommendation.
+Letters of Recommendation are required by most degree programs and are submitted directly through the online application system by the recommender.
+Applicants should contact specific programs for information on submitting the letters of recommendation if there are any questions.
 Recommendations should come from individuals familiar with your academic achievement and who can address your potential for success in the academic setting.
+You will need to have the Name, Mailing Address, Position, Telephone Number, and Email Address of those who will be submitting a letter of recommendation on your behalf.
 Most programs require three letters of recommendation be on file.

 Any credentials still missing by the end of the first complete term of enrollment will result in no graduate credit being issued and an official Tech transcript will not be provided to the student.
 No further enrollment will be permitted.